0330 822 0505

 How a broker can help secure the lending you need

-Because this is such a specialist area of lending, it’s important to seek advice from a mortgage adviser who has access to lenders willing to consider financing the purchase of listed buildings and an understanding of the specific eligibility requirements.
+Because this is such a specialist area of lending, it’s important to seek advice from a mortgage adviser who has access to lenders willing to consider financing the purchase of listed buildings and understands the specific eligibility requirements.

-We work closely with experts in this particular area of mortgage lending, and can help you to access their invaluable advice, to ensure you approach the most suitable lender for your needs.
+We work closely with experts in this particular area of mortgage lending and can help you access their invaluable advice to ensure you approach the most suitable lender for your needs.

 If you get in touch, we can arrange for a specialist to contact you directly and discuss your requirements in more detail.